RyanClementsHax/talks/talks/2024-11-06/src/slides.md

 ---

-- Who is KKR?
-  - You probably drove by one of their properties
-- Real House
-- Rough tech stack
-- Problem: We want to track documents
-- Enter me
 - Goals of talk
 - Outline of problem domain (guarantors, etc)
 - Uh oh: our data model isn't sufficient